-If you can learn to not resent-to observe a painful circumstance, memory or haunting suggestion, without resenting it--then it remains out there, and it cannot harm you.
+If you can learn to not resent-to observe a painful circumstance, memory or haunting suggestion, without resenting it--then it remains at a mental distance and it cannot harm you.
 If you do not resent it, it cannot make you act or feel inferior.
 Learn to watch tormenting, teasing thoughts without reacting and resenting.
 Stand back, get some metal distance.
-Watch from the neutral zone until it goes away.
+Watch it from the neutral zone until it goes away.
 It cannot harm you.